Skip to main content

 Commissioner

-Commissioner Clark was the first director of the DOI’s Consumer Protection and Education Division, a position she held for five years.
-Under her leadership, the Department hired its first ombudsman, added consumer education and outreach functions, as well as strengthened enforcement efforts by expanding the number of consumer complaint investigators.
+As the first director of the DOI’s Consumer Protection and Education Division, she led initiatives to hire its first ombudsman, add consumer education and outreach functions, and strengthen enforcement efforts by expanding the number of consumer complaint investigators.

-Prior to being appointed Insurance Commissioner, Clark worked at the Finance and Administration Cabinet.
-She also held positions for the Kentucky House of Representatives, the Public Service Commission, and the former Workforce Development Cabinet.
+Prior to being appointed Insurance Commissioner, she worked for the Finance and Administration Cabinet and held positions with the Kentucky House of Representatives, the Public Service Commission, and the former Workforce Development Cabinet.

-For more information, please visit our Insurance Departments page and select Kentucky.
+For more information, please visit our Insurance Departments page and select .

 Learn More